How to Grow and Care for Wax Privet Peperomia (Peperomia glabella) Indoors

 Repot Wax Privet Peperomia during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.

-Use a pot one size larger than the current one and ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Use a pot one size larger than the current one and ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Take a look at these pots with drainage holes on Amazon.

 Pruning